 Greg Nelson, MMCi, CPHIMS recently joined Vidant Health as the Vice President, Analytics and Strategy.
 Prior to Vidant, Greg was the founder and Chief Executive Officer of ThotWave, an analytics advisory firm specializing in healthcare analytics.

 Greg serves as an expert for the International Institute for Analytics and adjunct faculty at Duke University’s Fuqua School of Business.
 He teaches analytics in both the School of Nursing and at the Fuqua School of Business at Duke University.

 An author with over 200 papers and publications, Mr. Nelson is a regular speaker and keynote presenter at national and international events in both technology as well as for private companies and events.
 As an analytics evangelist and futurist, Greg has brought his 20+ years of analytics advisory work to bear through a recently published book addressing the people and process side of analytics In addition to his recent book entitled The Analytics Lifecycle (Wiley, 2018,) Through this pragmatic treatment of the analytics lifecycle, Greg speaks to both the practical and human-centeredness of analytics in a way that is accessible and useful for all data champions.

-Mr. Nelson earned his bachelor’s degree from the University of California, Santa Cruz in Psychology, a Masters in Clinical Informatics from Duke University, and conducted Ph.D. level work in Social and Cognitive Psychology from the University of Georgia.
+Mr. Nelson earned his bachelor’s degree from the University of California, Santa Cruz in Psychology, a Masters of Management in Clinical Informatics from Duke University, and conducted Ph.D. level work in Social and Cognitive Psychology from the University of Georgia.